opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 Price stabilization? insert explanation here???

----

-## Miners and Validators
+## Subnets

-### How will miners (and validators) manage the proliferation of subnets?

-Miners and validators must now consider the TAO value of the alpha token in which they receive emissions.
-Doing the same work in a subnet whose alpha token is half as valuable (in TAO) means getting paid half as much, if they need to exit value now, although not necessarily in the long run, since the price of the tokens may vary.

-However, because alpha is less valuable in subnets with lower TAO reserves, the competition for mining will be less intensive.

-### Will this dilute miner rewards?

-Miners can and must shift their work among subnets, depending on the value of the subnets and their own ability to compete.
-More subnets will mean more opportunities for specialized work.

-Miners/validators may need to watch markets (token prices, volumes) to optimize their allocations, much as proof-of-work miners in other crypto systems monitor different chains to see which is most profitable to mine.

-## Subnet
+### Subnet Zero

+In dynamic TAO, Subnet Zero is a special subnet.
+It is the only subnet that does not have its own $\alpha$ currency.
+No miners can register on subnet zero, and no validation work is performed.
+However validators can register, and $\tau$-holders can stake to those validators, as with any other subnet.
+This offers a mechanism for $\tau$-holders to stake $\tau$ into validators in a subnet-agnostic way.
+This works because the weight of a validator in a subnet includes both their share of that subnet's $\alpha$ and their share of staked TAO in Subnet Zero.

+Subnet Zero is sometimes called the root subnet, since it sort of replaces the root network in the pre-Dyanmic-TAO architecture.
+However, Subnet Zero does not perform consensus over subnets, which was the defining function of the root network.

-### What will it take to start and manage a subnet in dTAO?
+### What will it take to start and manage a subnet in Dyanmic TAO?

 ### Why is subnet registration free?